FormidableLabs/victory-docs/src/content/docs/victory-group.md

 `type: boolean`

-The `horizontal` prop determines whether the bars of any `VictoryBar` children supplied to `VictoryGroup` will be laid out vertically or horizontally.
-The bars will be vertical if this prop is false or unspecified, or horizontal if the prop is set to true.
+The `horizontal` prop determines whether the children supplied to `VictoryGroup` will be laid out vertically or horizontally.
+[Read about the horizontal prop in detail](https://formidable.com/open-source/victory/docs/common-props#horizontal)

 ### labels